adobe/helix-pipeline/README.md

 - post-processing functions
 - error handling functions

-Each step of the pipeline is processing a single payload object, that will slowly accumulate the `return` values of the functions above through `Object.assign`.
+Each step of the pipeline is processing a single context object, which eventually can be used to return the http response.

-See below for the anatomy of a payload.
+See below for the anatomy of the context.

 Typically, there is one pipeline for each content type supported and pipeline are identified by file name, e.g.